 To enter Missouri, you’ll cross over the Mississippi River via the Old Chain of Rocks Bridge (shown above).
 Now that you’re in the Show-Me State, Busby promises another 300 miles of great sights as you continue southwest.
-Start at the Gateway Arch, which is actually an optical illusion) and grab a treat at the Ted Drewes Frozen Custard on Chippewa, located on historic Route 66 since 1941.
+Start at the Gateway Arch and grab a treat at the Ted Drewes Frozen Custard on Chippewa, located on historic Route 66 since 1941.
 Next up, grab your camera and head to Cuba, known as Route 66’s Mural City, these colorful community art pieces tell stories of war, industry, politics, and life along Route 66.
 If you’d like to stay in town overnight, choose the Wagon Wheel Motel, which is the oldest continuously operating motel on the route.

 Have you always wanted to see the World’s Second-Largest Rocking Chair?
 Then make a beeline for Fanning.
 You won’t be able to climb up 56 feet onto the seat to see the strangest roadside attraction in the state, but standing in front of it makes for a great photo, too.
 Next, continue to Lebanon.
 “Plan on spending a night or two at the Munger Moss Motel,” says Busby.
 “It’s one of the few remaining mom and pop motels still operating on Route 66.
 It was built in 1946 but has been updated with modern amenities.
 This classic auto court welcomes you with themed rooms.”